 The 2017 Earned Income Tax Credit

 The Earned Income Tax Credit (EITC) is a refundable tax credit aimed at helping families with low to moderate earned income.
 If you work, let the EITC work for you!
 It will reduce the taxes you owe and will even be refunded to you if you do not owe taxes on your return.
+See previous year tax return resources.
+Note: you can no longer claim a 2017 Refund, so the 2017 EIC cannot be refunded.

 The "EICucator" or Earned Income Tax Credit Educator